Ontario Minamata disease: Grassy Narrows and Whitedog First Nations

 In 1962, Dryden Chemical Company began operating a chloralkali process plant in Dryden, Ontario, using mercury cells.
 It produced sodium hydroxide and chlorine that were used in large amounts for bleaching paper during production by the nearby Dryden Pulp and Paper Company.
 Both companies were subsidiaries of the British multinational, Reed International.

 Dryden Chemical Company discharged their effluent directly into the Wabigoon-English River system.
 In 1970, extensive mercury contamination was discovered in this river system, leading to closure of the commercial fishery and some tourism related businesses.
 On March 26, 1970, the Ontario provincial government ordered Dryden Chemical Company to cease dumping mercury into the river system, although the order did not place any restrictions on airborne emissions of mercury by the company.
 It was estimated that over 9,000 kg of mercury had been dumped by the company into the Wabigoon-English river system between 1962 and 1970.
 The airborne emissions of mercury continued unabated until the company stopped using mercury cells in its chloralkali process in October 1975; the company closed down in 1976.

 Sarnia First Nation

-The Aamjiwnaang First Nation (the Chippewas of Sarnia) is located on the St. Clair River, affectionately called by the local population as "Chemical Valley".
+The Aamjiwnaang First Nation (the Chippewas of Sarnia) is located on the St. Clair River, affectionately called by the local population "Chemical Valley".
 This First Nation is plagued by numerous chemical affective disorders, including mercury poisoning.
 Elders in the community recall collecting mercury from the local toxic waste dump by pouring water, then selling the collected mercury on the black market.